 No.

-Lowlights can cover some of your gray hair, yes.
+Lowlights can cover some of your gray hair, yes, provided a demi-permanent or permanent dye is used.
 Gray blending uses lowlights to add more pepper to the salt, so to speak.

 Babylights are very thin highlights.

 It’s better to go to a salon.
-But if you would like to install lowlights at home using a box dye, use a fine-toothed comb to tease the hair and separate what you would like to lowlight in a section.
-Then dye the unteased hairs only and use foil to separate the section.
+But if you would like to apply lowlights at home using a box dye, take a fine, woven section of hair and apply the darker dye from the root down to the ends, separating it with foil.

 Perhaps you are shampooing your hair too frequently or using a sulfate shampoo or one that is not color-safe.
 Perhaps you use too much heat on your hair to style.
 All these will fade your lowlights.